 Should have won in 1988: With stiff competition from Meryl Streep (A Cry in the Dark), Glenn Close (Dangerous Liaisons), and Sigourney Weaver (Gorillas in the Mist), Foster still earned the title.

-Speaking of movies with a breakdown scene, Shirley MacLaine gave us one of the most iconic breakdowns of all time.
+Shirley MacLaine gave us one of the most iconic breakdowns of all time.
 The moment Aurora Greenway goes to the nurse’s station to ask for her dying daughter’s pain shot, freaking the fuck out when the nurse shrugs her off, was the moment audiences officially had their hearts ripped out.
 The final, knowing look she shares with her daughter still haunts me.
 MacLaine embodies a fierce maternal love and anguish, but her performance is more than that.
 MacLaine’s layered performance gives you a sense of Aurora’s history–who she is and how her life has led her to this point.
 MacLaine also doesn’t shy away from Aurora’s complicated sides, which only makes her more compelling and realistic.
 Aurora is a difficult woman.
 Self-involved.
 Proper.
 Sharp.
 Vulnerable.
 MacLaine navigates all those traits and makes Aurora sing.
-In any other decade, this would be the best performance of all.

 Should have won in 1983: Meryl Streep gave another amazing performance in Silkwood, and MacLaine’s co-star, Debra Winger, was in the hunt, too.
 Winger deserves as much credit as MacLaine for making the mother-daughter chemistry work, but I’d stick with MacLaine.